Delicate2000/MMpedia/README.md

 The parameter "task" and "image_type" are designed to control the task and input image.
 For example, "--task=pt --image_type=Our" means the model is going to perform tail entity prediction task and the input information is our collected images.

 We also provide a detailed Readme.md for every method [here](https://github.com/Delicate2000/MMpedia/tree/main/downstream%20tasks#readme).

+## Resource-Maintenance-Plan

+Our current resource maintenance plan involves updating in accordance with the version updates of DBpedia.
+In the future, we will expand the scale of MMpedia by providing image resources for more knowledge graphs using the proposed method.

 ## License